This Is What a Creative Hackathon For Resisting Trump Looks Like | Fast Company

 “I know we’ll learn a lot today,” says Kathryn Jones, an intensely smiling woman with auburn hair who’s in charge of this event.
 “Or maybe nothing!”

-Jones is a livestreaming specialist who works with a group called Resistance Media Collective, which produces materials sometimes in-house, and sometimes by leaning on a database of creatives with whom it has forged relationships.
-She got the idea for the Media Jam after livestreaming a series of coding hackathons and being blown away by the creativity that came out of such a pressure-cooker mindmeld.
-People from different disciplines worked together with a common goal and a time constraint, and produced top shelf results.
+Jones is a live-streaming specialist who works with a group called Resistance Media Collective, which sometimes produces materials in-house, and sometimes does so by leaning on a database of creatives with whom it’s forged relationships.
+She got the idea for the Media Jam after live-streaming a series of coding hackathons and being blown away by the creativity that came out of such a pressure-cooker mind meld.
+People from different disciplines worked together with a common goal and a time constraint, and produced top-shelf results.
 If today’s event proves effective, Jones thinks it might be a new way forward for small movements with small budgets to generate killer assets.

 More people soon trickle in, along with the promised pizza—five boxes worth, generously donated by a pizzeria friendly to the cause.
 The man responsible for its retrieval is a curly-haired former Colbert Report writer named Frank Lesser.